SeldonIO/seldon-core/docs-gb/kubernetes/hpa-rps-autoscaling.md

 Pipelines is available [here](../metrics/operational.md), and those may be used when customizing the configuration.

-### Understanding prometheus-adapter rule definitions
+### Customizing prometheus-adapter rule definitions

 The rule definition can be broken down in four parts: